 From Primary to Higher Education

 Dating back to at least the 900s, young students were educated in a primary school called a maktab.
 Commonly, maktabs were attached to a mosque, where the resident scholars and imams would hold classes for children.
 These classes would cover topics such as basic Arabic reading and writing, arithmetic, and Islamic laws.

-Most of the local population was educated by such primary schools throughout their childhood.
-After completing the curriculum of the maktab, students could go on to their adult life and find an occupation, or move on to higher education in a madrasa, the Arabic world for “school”.
+Most of the local population was educated in such primary schools throughout their childhood.
+After completing the curriculum of the maktab, students could go on to their adult lives and find an occupation or move on to higher education in a madrasa, the Arabic word for “school”.